universal-packages/universal-express-controllers/README.md

 ### Middleware Arguments Decorators

-Middleware actions can use all the `Argument Decorators` plus one more to access middleware options
+Middleware actions can use all the `Argument Decorators` plus one more to access middleware options.

 - **`@MiddlewareOptions()`**
   Gets the options passed to this middleware through `@ControllerUse()` or `@ActionUse()`